How to buy the best indoor aerial

 - Log periodics.
 These models look the most like typical roof-top aerials.
 They usually have a fan-shaped Perspex panel and the aerial elements are etched onto the panel.
 The design of log periodics means they can usually be adjusted vertically or horizontally with ease.

 - Loop.
 Usually consisting of a circular loop, this design doesn't require any specific horizontal or vertical angling and so will work with both types of transmitter.
 We find that loops generally have good sensitivity but don't always get every available channel.

 - Patch.
 These flat panel aerials can sometimes be mounted on walls or hidden away – some even double up as picture frames.
 They're often loops and antennas folded into a panel, and are usually omnidirectional, so you don't need to worry about horizontal or vertical angling.

 You can also get aerials that come with built-in amplifiers.

 Amplified vs non-amplified aerials

 Even Best Buy indoor aerials sometimes can't get good TV reception in your home.
-This can be down to a number of external factors, such as where your house is in relation to other buildings.
+This can be down to a number of external factors, such as the position of your home in relation to other buildings.

 See our guide on how to set up an indoor aerial for tips on placement and troubleshooting.

 If none of that works, Freesat is a non-subscription, digital satellite TV service from the BBC and ITV.
-You get a good range of standard definition (SD) and high definition (HD) channels, but you'll need to have a satellite dish installed on your house to receive the service (if you don't already have one).
+You get a good range of standard-definition (SD) and high-definition (HD) channels, but you'll need to have a satellite dish installed on your home to receive the service (if you don't already have one).